 • LLC Sublayer

-With MAC Sublayer, the data travel is controlled.
+To start with MAC Sublayer, the data travel is controlled.
 Here, there is an important parameter that is used in this part.
 This is MAC Addresses.

 You can check the OUI numbers from the IEEE website, here.